Shr3y8s/ShreyasFitnessWeb-FirebaseENHANCED/Stripe_Payments_Implementation_Guide_2025_Updated.md

 4. Search for "Run Payments with Stripe"
 5. **IMPORTANT**: Select the Invertase-maintained version of the extension (v0.3.12+)
    - Look for "Maintained by Invertase" in the extension details
-   - The original Firebase-maintained version is now deprecated
+   - The original Firebase-maintained version was deprecated in October 2023
+   - The extension ID has changed from `stripe/firestore-stripe-payments` to `invertase/firestore-stripe-payments`
+   - **If you have the old extension installed**, you must uninstall it completely before installing the Invertase version
 6. Click **Install** button
 7. Configure the extension:
    - **Cloud Functions location**: Choose the location closest to your users